CommonRoad/commonroad-route-planner/README.md

 # CommonRoad Route Planner

 This repository hosts the code base of a commonly used route planner.
 The basic functionality is to find a sequence of lanelets (route) that leads from the initial lanelet(s)  to the goal lanelet(s) of the planning problem.
 It also works on survival scenarios (where no goal is specified).
+Additionally, it also constructs a reference path for each planned route.

 ### Backend
 The planner supports different backends to search for the shortest route in the scenario: